sagold/json-schema-library/README.md

   <a href="#draft-methods">draft methods</a> | <a href="#draft-extensions">draft extensions</a> | <a href="#draft-customization">draft customization</a> | <a href="#breaking-changes">breaking changes</a>
 </p>

+> ⚠️ This documentation refers to the upcoming release version 10, which can be insalled by `npm install json-schema-library@10.0.0-rc1`.
+For the latest release please refer to the [documentation of version 9.3.5](https://github.com/sagold/json-schema-library/tree/v9.3.5)

 **install**

 `yarn add json-schema-library`